-Since the invention of the world’s first semiconductor laser in 1962, semiconductor lasers have undergone tremendous changes, greatly promoting the development of other science and technology, and are considered one of the greatest human inventions of the twentieth century.
+Since the invention of the world’s first semiconductor laser in 1962, semiconductor lasers have undergone tremendous changes, greatly promoting the development of other sciences and technologies, and are considered one of the greatest human inventions of the twentieth century.

-In recent decades, the development of semiconductor lasers has been more rapid, and has become one of the fastest-growing laser technology in the world.
+In recent decades, the development of semiconductor lasers has been even more rapid, making it one of the fastest-growing laser technologies in the world.

 The application of semiconductor lasers covers the entire field of optoelectronics and has become the core technology of optoelectronics science today.

-Due to the advantages of small size, simple structure, low input energy, long life, easy modulation and low price of semiconductor lasers, it is now very widely used in the field of optoelectronics, has been highly valued by countries around the world.
+Due to the advantages of small size, simple structure, low input energy, long life, easy modulation, and low price of semiconductor lasers, they are now widely used in the field of optoelectronics and are highly valued by countries around the world.

 The semiconductor laser is a miniaturized laser with Pn junction or Pin junction composed of direct band gap semiconductor material as the working material.

 There are dozens of semiconductor laser working substances, and the semiconductor materials that have been made into lasers include gallium arsenide, indium arsenide, indium antimonide, cadmium sulfide, cadmium telluride, lead selenide, lead telluride, aluminum gallium arsenic, indium phosphorus arsenic, etc.

 There are three main excitation methods for semiconductor lasers, ie：

 Most semiconductor lasers are excited by electrical injection, meaning that a forward voltage is applied to the Pn junction to produce excited emission in the junction plane region, which is a forward-biased diode.

 Therefore, the semiconductor laser is also called a semiconductor laser diode.